HoussemNasri/ChessAI/README.md

 ## Evaluation Function

-Using the MiniMax algorithm to decide the next move can't tell us for sure if we are going to win the game, because there is so many possibilities and unless you have a galaxy sized super-computer it's impossible, for that reason we use heuristics, an evaluation function to help us compare two moves and decide the one that's likely to contribute to us winning the game.
+Applying MiniMax on a TicTacToe game will play every possibility in the game and pick the move that will 100% make you win or at least
+Draw, winning against such algorithm is impossible, but chess unlike TicTacToe has an infinite number of possibilities so we can't keep playing the games until finding the move that will guarantie winning, for that reason we use an **evaluation function**, this function takes the board state after playing a move and returns a score of how likely you'll win, the MiniMax algorithm uses this function to evaluate and compare moves.

 ### Piece Square Tables (PST)